Le Studio: History

-André Perry gained fame as a recording engineer working for John Lennon, and in 1974 was looking to expand his studio, built in a downtown Montreal church.
-He moved to Morin Heights, where he owned a lake, and built his studio there, with his wife, Yaël Brandeis.
-The idea was to give recording artists a venue where they could record and live in a creative atmosphere, near the Laurentian Mountains: The Bee Gees, who recorded Children of the World (1976) at Le Studio, stayed for five months.
+André Perry gained fame as a recording engineer working for John Lennon, and in the early 1970s was looking to expand his studio, built in a downtown Montreal church.
+He moved to the remote town of Morin-Heights, where he owned a lake, and built his studio there, with his wife Yaël Brandeis.
+The idea was to give recording artists a venue where they could record and live in a creative atmosphere, near the Laurentian Mountains.
+The Bee Gees, who recorded portions of Children of the World (1976) at Le Studio, stayed for five months.
 Initially it included a guesthouse about a half-hour's drive away, but it was accidentally burned down by Roy Thomas Baker and Ian Hunter, according to studio designer and engineer Nick Blagona.
-Later, a house across the lake was acquired and expanded.
-By the early 1980s it had a reputation as a premier recording venue, after Rush, David Bowie, and April Wine had recorded albums there.
+A new house across the lake was later acquired and expanded.

+By the early 1980s, Le Studio gained a reputation as a premier recording venue after Rush, The Police, David Bowie, and April Wine recorded albums there.
+The studio was particularly associated with Rush, even being called their own "Abbey Road"; the band made seven studio albums there between 1979 and 1993 during "the peak and the end" of the Terry Brown era, the albums being Permanent Waves (1980), Moving Pictures (1981), Signals (1982), Grace Under Pressure (1984), Presto (1989), Roll the Bones (1991), and Counterparts (1993).

-As of December 1980, Le Studio had installed a state-of-the-art computerized Solid State Logic Master Studio System and expanded to 48-track (created from syncing two 24-track tape machines using video interlock).
+In late 1980, Le Studio had installed a state-of-the-art computerized Solid State Logic SL 4000 E Master Studio System and expanded to 48-track (created via synching two 24-track tape machines using video interlock).
 Other upgrades to the studio included the expansion into video work, with the addition of video post-production and editing facilities.

-By August 1981, the studio had acquired a JVC BP-90 digital 2-track processor at the choice of André Perry, producer Terry Brown and then-Le Studio staff engineers Paul Northfield and Nick Blagona.
-It was supposedly first used on a double live LP The Police were mixing at Le Studio that same month, although the André Perry website cites their Synchronicity album as being the one.
+By August 1981, the studio had acquired a JVC BP-90 digital 2-track processor at the choice of André Perry, producer Terry Brown, and then-Le Studio staff engineers Paul Northfield and Nick Blagona.
+It was supposedly first used on a double live LP that The Police were mixing at Le Studio that same month, although the André Perry website cites their album Synchronicity (1983) as being the one.

-In 1986 Le Studio issued stock on the Montreal Exchange looking to acquire funding for building a second studio, with audio and video capabilities, in the US state of Washington.
+In 1986, Le Studio issued stock on the Montreal Exchange looking to acquire funding for building a second studio, with audio and video capabilities in Washington, D.C.
 1.1 million shares valued at $3.50 were sold.
 Perry and Brandeis retained majority interests.
 They spent $500,000 on a Quantel Mirage digital video effects unit, hoping to install more equipment to allow the recording of sound effects and film music, as well as a Synclavier room.